microsoft/T-MAC/README.md

 > Use `-p` or `-s` argument to select the steps you want to run.
 And use `-u` argument to use our prebuilt kernels for ARM.

+> Use `--zero_point` for asymmetric quantization, which is required for *most* EfficientQAT models (only verified with Llama-3-8b-instruct-w4-g128/Llama-3-8b-instruct-w2-g128).

 An example output:

 ```